rbong/gimptools/README.md

 gimptools
 =========

-In the future, this will have multiple scripts I have found useful to write for gimp.
-For now, it features one; a tool that can cycle throught the alien colour filter to create pulsating colour images.
+Plugins I have found useful to write for gimp.

 usage
 =====